-InfoStart date: 1 June, 2020 End date: 31 May, 2024 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 19-07-KU Countries: Ghana Uganda Thematic areas: State building, governance and civil society, Lead institution: University of Copenhagen (UCPH), Faculty of Theology, Centre of African Studies, Denmark Partner institutions: University of Ghana (UG), Department of Sociology, Institute of African Studies, Ghana Makerere University, College of Humanities and Social Sciences, Uganda Project coordinator: Amanda Hammar Total grant: 11,749,026 DKK
+InfoStart date: 1 June, 2020 End date: 31 May, 2024 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 19-07-KU Countries: Ghana Uganda Thematic areas: State building, governance and civil society, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Makerere University (MAK), Uganda University of Ghana (UG), Ghana Project website: go to website (the site might be inactive) Project coordinator: Amanda Hammar Total grant: 11,749,026 DKK

 CERTIZENS is an interdisciplinary, multi-layered research project which explores the complexities of regimes of citizen certification and the forms of identification these generate, circulate, manage and attempt to control, in selected African settings.
 It considers, in turn, the significance of such systems and processes – formal and informal – for both states and